CubertCoin/cubertcoin/CONTRIBUTING.md

 - [ ] No broken links
 - [ ] Spelling and grammar checked (we're not animals)

+## ⚠️ Corporate Notice

+Cubert Coin is a community-driven project built around corporate culture, workplace humor, and the shared experience of surviving modern office life.

+Contributions are made voluntarily.
+No promises.
+No guarantees.
+No stock options.

 ## 📁 Related Documents

 - ❓ [FAQ](./faq.md)